wallarm/product-documentation/docs/latest/api-policy-enforcement/setup.md

-# Set up API Policies Enforcement
+# Policy Enforcement Setup

-This article describes how to enable and cofigure your API protection based on your [uploaded API specification](api-policies-enforcement-overview.md).
+This article describes how to enable and cofigure your API protection based on your [uploaded API specification](overview.md).

 ## Step 1: Set upload parameters

 1. Navigate to the **API Specifications** section and click **Upload specification**.
 1. At the **Specificaton upload**, select from where to upload: your local machine or URL.
 For URLs, via the header fields you can specify a token for authentication.
+1. If uploading from URL, deside on whether you need to **Regularly update the specification** (selected by default).
+This will update the specification every hour.
 1. Select a specification to upload.
 It must be in the OpenAPI 3.0 JSON or YAML format.
 1. Set specification name and add an optional description.
-1. Deside on whether you need to **Regularly update the specification** (selected by default).
-This will update the specification every hour.

     ![Upload specification](../images/api-policies-enforcement/specificaton-upload.png)

 ## Step 2: Set actions for violations of policies

-1. Click the **API specification-based policies enforcement** tab.
+1. Click the **API specification-based policy enforcement** tab.

+    !!! info "Rogue API detection"
+        Besides policy enforcement, specifications may be used by [API Discovery](../about-wallarm/api-discovery.md) module for the [rogue API detection](../about-wallarm/api-discovery.md#shadow-orphan-and-zombie-apis).
+The tab is displayed if API Discovery is enabled.
+It is not related to policy enforcement.

-1. Select **Use for API specification-based policies enforcement**.
+1. Select **Use for API specification-based policy enforcement**.
 Options are displayed.
 1. Specify **URI** to activate policy violation actions only for requests sent to certain endpoints.

     * URI can be configured via the [URI constructor](../user-guides/rules/add-rule.md#uri-constructor) or [advanced edit form](../user-guides/rules/add-rule.md#advanced-edit-form).